-Event number Reason Sample message Required customer action 47214 SNMP notification sender is unable to resolve the trap host name.
-Unable to resolve host name nomachine.no where.com (47214) Check spelling and DNS setup.
-50011 The DDL/DML files that are required for the database versioning were not found in the expected location on the data server.
+Event number Reason Sample message Required customer action 50011 The DDL/DML files that are required for the database versioning were not found in the expected location on the data server.
 Database version control SQL file not found.
 (50011) Contact Customer Support.
 50018 Indicates that the pre-upgrade database restoration failed, which was attempted as a result of a database upgrade failure.
 Database restore is unsuccessful.
 Contact Customer Support.
 (50018) Contact Customer Support.
 50020 Indicates that the current database requirements do not meet those requirements that are specified for the upgrade and cannot proceed with the upgrade.
 Versions do not match!
 Expected current database version: <dbversion>.
 (50020)</dbversion> Contact Customer Support.
 50021 Indicates that the full database backup failed when the system attempts a data-object level database backup.
 Database backup failed.
 (50021) Contact Customer Support.
 61003 Discovery export policy failed to mount volume.
 Production policy failed to mount volume.
 Aborting.
 (61003) 61005 The discovery export load file generation fails unexpectedly.
 The load files can be produced correctly, but post-processing actions like updating audit trails and generating report files might not complete.
 Production load file generation failed.
 Load files may be produced, but post-processing may be incomplete.
 (61005) Contact Customer Support.
 61006 The discovery export load file generation was interrupted because the target disk is full.
 Production load file generation interrupted.
 Target disk full.
 (61006) Free up space on the target disk, void the discovery export run and run the policy again.

-Table 82.
-ERROR event log messages (continued).
-This table lists all ERROR event-log messages.

-Event number Reason Sample message Required customer action 68001 The gateway and data server must be on the same version to connect.
+68001 The gateway and data server must be on the same version to connect.
 Gateway connection failed due to unsupported data server version.
 Update your data server to the same build number as the gateway and restart services.
 If your encounter issues, contact Customer Support.
 68003 The data server failed to connect to the gateway over an extended period.
 The data-server connection to the gateway cannot be established.
 Contact Customer Support.

+Table 85.
+ERROR event log messages (continued).
+This table lists all ERROR event-log messages.

-8002 The system failed to open a connection to the database.
+Event number Reason Sample message Required customer action 8002 The system failed to open a connection to the database.
 Failed to connect to the database (80002) The "maximum database connections" configuration parameter of the database engine might need to be increased.
 Contact Customer Support.